vibhutimishra/zoom-clone/README.md

 - Initialise Nodejs server
 - create a unique ID using UUID npm package
 - Add the ability to view our Video done using HTML5 video object
+- Added the ability to connect different users using socket.io